puppetlabs/puppet-docs/source/windows/writing.markdown

 ### [`group`][group]

 Puppet can create, edit, and delete local groups, and can manage a group's members.
-Puppet does not support managing domain group accounts.
+Puppet does not support managing domain group accounts, but a local group can include both local and domain users as members.

 * The group SID is available as a read-only parameter.
 Attempting to set the parameter will fail.
 * Group names are case-sensitive in puppet manifests, but insensitive on Windows (#9506).
 Make sure to consistently use the same case in manifests.